Jump to accessibility statement Skip to content

 Lastly, the Government requires organisations to rank all staff according to pay and split them into 4 equal groups (quartiles) then publish what proportion of each quartile is men or women.

 • Our upper (fourth) quartile is the highest paid quarter of our workforce.
-This is evenly split by gender (50.7% women).
+This is evenly split by gender (53.4% women, up from 50.7% last year).
 It includes Senior Managers, Professors and Associate Professors, senior academics and non-academic professionals.

-• Our upper middle (third) quartile is more than half women and includes many professional support grades, Lecturers and Senior Lecturers, Academic Tutors and Casual Workers.
+• Our upper middle (third) quartile includes many professional support grades, Lecturers and Senior Lecturers, Academic Tutors and Casual Workers.

-• The lower two quartiles have a majority of women, which is a significant influence on our overall pay gap.
+• The majority of women in the lowest quartile is a significant influence on our overall pay gap.

 Chart 4.
 Quartiles by gender